AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 ![Additional colour palette used in the project](documentation/secondary-colours.jpg)

-These additional colours were used for the page text and also the footer.
+These additional colours were used for the page text and the footer.
 The design of the footer was to resemble a witch's cauldron.
 I wanted the greens used in the footer to have a strong contrast to the background.

 ### **Typography**